 How would you handle a situation like this:

 An excited employee sends you an email saying that she’s expecting a child soon.
-The state she works in recently implemented family leave benefits.
+The state she works in as a remote employee recently implemented family leave benefits.
 They also require sick and safe leave.
 And your company has a disability policy in place with an insurance company.
 And lastly, your company just put a paid leave policy in place a few months back.

 Here are some best practices that will help your company maximize employee benefits while minimizing employee confusion: